cs-wwu/srg-elvis-public/sim/elvis/src/ndl/ndl-docs/NDL-index.md

 	[Sub-Heading]
 		[Specifications]
 ```
 This example show that for each layer "down" you go in the language, you add one more tab.
-This allows for sections such as [\[Networks\]](Networks.md) to be completed sepcified seperately from other sections such as [\[Machines\]](Machines.md).
+This allows for sections such as [\[Networks\]](Networks) to be completed sepcified seperately from other sections such as [\[Machines\]](Machines).
 This allows allows for the sections to be easily understood as anything tabbed in further than the line above is a part of that section.

 ## Parameters